 Generally, assault is classified in one of two ways in North Carolina.

-The second way is through an obvious show of violence by an ability to inflict injury that would put a reasonable person in fear of immediate fear of physical injury.
-As such, a person can be guilty of assault without actually touching another person.
+The second way is through an obvious show of violence by an ability to inflict injury that would put a reasonable person in fear of immediate physical injury.
+In North Carolina, common law provides a clear understanding of this, indicating that the mere show of force or menace of violence is sufficient for an assault charge.

 Generally, a person is guilty of battery when they have intentionally touched or harmed a person in an unlawful manner.
 However, the various statutes regarding assault use the terms “assault” and “battery” interchangeably and therefore can be easily confusing.
+North Carolina also recognizes battery as a form of assault.
+As defined in State v.
+West, battery includes the application of force, no matter how slight, directly or indirectly, to another.
+This means that while battery involves actual touching, assault does not necessarily require physical contact to result in legal consequences.

 Listed below are the elements and punishments of the various assault crimes that an individual can be charged with in North Carolina.
 In order to be convicted of any of these crimes, the State must prove each element of the crime beyond a reasonable doubt.